jed-harwood/SGM/TARGAR/README.md

 ## Installation

-The scripts in this folder rely on the local `SGM` package for TAR-GAR fitting, prediction, and G-VAR functionality.
+The scripts in this folder rely on the `SGM` package for TAR-GAR fitting, prediction, and G-VAR functionality.
 From the repository root, install or reinstall the package before running either the simulations or the temperature
 application: